Already have a Username/Password for Australasian Journal of Information Systems?

 - the length of the submission is no more than 30 pages when double spaced

 - The text adheres to the stylistic and bibliographic requirements outlined above.

 - If submitting to a peer-reviewed section of the journal, the instructions in Ensuring a Blind Review have been followed.

-AJIS publishes open-access articles distributed under the terms of the Creative Commons Attribution-NonCommercial 3.0 Australia Licence, which permits non-commercial use, distribution, and reproduction in any medium, provided the original author and AJIS are credited.
+AJIS publishes open-access articles distributed under the terms of a Creative Commons Non-Commercial and Attribution License which permits non-commercial use, distribution, and reproduction in any medium, provided the original author and AJIS are credited.
 All other rights including granting permissions beyond those in the above license remain the property of the author(s).